Lake County Community Link

 Grocery, pharmacy, pet food stores, hardware stores and gas stations are still open in Lake County but may only sell pharmaceuticals, groceries, essential cleaning products, pet food and hardware.
 Other retail stores are restricted to online or phone sales.

 Leadville Safeway is reserving Tuesdays and Thursdays from 7 a.m. to 9 a.m. as shopping hours for members of the Lake County community most at-risk to COVID-19.
-Such populations include senior citizens, pregnant women and those with compromised immune systems.
 The stores asks locals who do not fit into an at-risk category to avoid shopping at those times.

-Lake County’s restaurants and food banks are still allowed to provide delivery and drive-up services if they meet environmental cleanliness guidelines from the CDC.
+Lake County’s restaurants and food banks are still allowed to provide delivery and drive-up services.
 Licensed establishments are also now able to sell sealed alcoholic drinks as take-out items.

 Local utilities

-CenturyLink and Spectrum both committed to the Federal Communications Commission’s “Keep Americans Connected Pledge,” meaning that both internet providers will not terminate a residential or small business customer’s service due to financial circumstances associated with COVID-19 for the next 60 days.
-The companies will also waive late fees.

-CenturyLink is suspending data usage limits for consumer customers; Spectrum does not have data caps.
-Both providers will open WiFi hotspots to any individual who needs them.
+CenturyLink and Spectrum both committed to not terminating a customer’s service due to financial circumstances associated with the COVID-19 pandemic.
+Both internet providers will open WiFi hotspots to any individual who needs them.
 Spectrum is also offering two months of free WiFi for households with remote child education needs.

-Xcel Energy will not disconnect service to any residential customers until further notice.
-The utility company is working to arrange payment plans with customers affected by COVID-19.

 Though Ferrellgas closed walk-in services at its Leadville office, the company will still make propane deliveries.